 Grading of Matcha

 The taste and aroma of green tea differed from other teas, as does premium matcha compared to summer harvest matcha, or even looking at matcha and different varieties of powdered green tea such as koncha (powdered sencha and gyokuro).
-Japanese matcha has a high amount of l-theanine, arginine and chlorophyll making it easier to distinguish taste and nutrient wise from other forms of green tea, such as those produced in China (Saberi, H., 2010).
+Japanese matcha has a high amount of l-theanine, arginine, and chlorophyll making it easier to distinguish taste and nutrient wise from other forms of green tea, such as those produced in China (Saberi, H., 2010).

 Koncha, known as tea powder also called agari is made from the leftover bits from the processing of both sencha and gyokuro.
-It is a palate-cleansing tea that is often served at Sushi restaurants to prepare the taste buds for different flavours.
+It is a palate-cleansing tea that is often served at Sushi restaurants to prepare the taste buds for different flavors.

 Qualities to look for in Matcha

 Matcha contains a higher amount of chlorophyll then sencha and has less of a conversion of chlorophyll to pheophytins – which is predominantly seen in low-grade matcha.
 High-Grade matcha will have about 370 mg of chlorophyll per 100 grams of matcha with a conversion to pheophytin at less than 30%.
 Higher grade matcha will also have fewer catechins, as they contribute to bitterness and astringency to the tea.
-EGC content is low in ceremonial matcha, as it is predominantly found in ageing tea leaves, the shading of tencha and the plucking of young buds and leaves prevents this from occurring and results in a more sweet, grassy and savoury tea.
+EGC content is low in ceremonial matcha, as it is predominantly found in aging tea leaves, the shading of tencha and the plucking of young buds and leaves prevents this from occurring and results in a more sweet, grassy and savory tea.
 High-quality matcha will have 2.3 grams or less of EGC or EGCG per 100 grams of Matcha powder.

 In Japan, raw young tea leaves that have been shade-grown for a few weeks are steamed to inactivate enzymes, dried in a special drier “tencha-ra” and ground to produce the highest grade matcha.
 Pan-frying can also be used to prepare the leaves, however this method, popular in China leads to a greater loss of chlorophyll.
 This also allows for a higher amino acid profile.
 For every 100 grams of matcha, there should be 1,500 mg of theanine and 330 mg of arginine or more (Horie, H., et al., 2018).

 Other things you want to look for a vacuum-packed seal in a tin, to ensure maximum freshness.
 If you contact the supplier they should let you know how they store their matcha before its sale – it should be refrigerated.
-A great product to look at is DoMatcha, their ceremonial matcha is shade grown, vacuum-packed and sealed in a tin.
+A great product to look at is DoMatcha, their ceremonial matcha is shade-grown, vacuum-packed and sealed in a tin.

 Green Powdered tea has become far more popular than sencha (which is the most popular tea drunk in Japan) or gyokuro (which is the highest grade of green tea) outside of Japan.
-The international market has grown from 100,000 tins in 1990 to 350,000 in 2013, America being the highest consumer.
-A 2018 study from Japan wanted to see how many “Matcha” labelled teas in the United States were the real deal, a whole lot of them were not.
+The international market has grown from 100,000 tins in 1990 to 350,000 in 2013, America is the highest consumer.
+A 2018 study from Japan wanted to see how many “Matcha” labeled teas in the United States were the real deal, a whole lot of them were not.
 The highest grade matcha is rich in theanine and arginine because tencha is shade-grown for some time. it has a lower-catechin content than other none-shaded green teas and a rich supply of chlorophyll.

-Outside of Japan, there is no distinction between powdered green teas, they are all labelled Matcha, some may say culinary grade others ceremonial grade, some may specify the time of harvest.
+Outside of Japan, there is no distinction between powdered green teas, they are all labeled Matcha, some may say culinary grade others ceremonial grade, some may specify the time of harvest.
 In Japan Matcha is known as a traditional ceremonial tea, all lower-grade powdered teas are simply known as “powdered green tea”.
-There are no official chemical requirements for grading “powdered green tea”, however high-grade matcha, colour and taste are very important (Horie, H., et al., 2018).
+There are no official chemical requirements for grading “powdered green tea”, however high-grade matcha, color and taste are very important (Horie, H., et al., 2018).

 It will have a high amount of EGC and EGCG about 5.9-7.1 grams per 100 grams of matcha (which can be beneficial for individuals looking to lose weight).
-In terms of amino acid content, which provides true matcha with its beautiful and bold umami flavour, fake matcha is rather low in this regard, with 700mg or less of theanine and 100mg or less of arginine for 100 grams of powder (Horie, H., et al., 2018) (Yu, X.L., et al., 2018).
+In terms of amino acid content, which provides true matcha with its beautiful and bold umami flavor, fake matcha is rather low in this regard, with 700mg or less of theanine and 100mg or less of arginine for 100 grams of powder (Horie, H., et al., 2018) (Yu, X.L., et al., 2018).

 The most important aspect of tea drinking in Japan is Chanoyu or Chado also known as the Way of Tea (cha=tea, do=way) or the Tea Ceremony.
 It is the embodiment of the art of tea both in the drinking of it and the practice that accompanies it (eds.
 Varley, H.P., et al., 1989).
-The tea ceremony influenced culture and customs throughout Japan, it impacted calligraphy, gardens, flower arrangement, architecture – the building of palaces, homes, temples etc, it influenced art, music and ceramics (Saberi, H., 2010).
+The tea ceremony influenced culture and customs throughout Japan, it impacted calligraphy, gardens, flower arrangement, architecture – the building of palaces, homes, temples, etc, it influenced art, music, and ceramics (Saberi, H., 2010).
 Chanoyu was coined during the Nambokucho and Muromachi period around the mid 14th century, it was also during this time that a specific set of principles or Sarei where outlined to provide structure to the practice.
 These include; Discrimination (mono-suki) which looked at the relationship between people and utensils and their attachment to them, Behaviour (furumai) which focused on one’s self-representation at the tea ceremony and Setting of the tea room (Charhitsu) (eds.
 Varley, H.P., et al., 1989).

 The tea ceremony takes place in a separate pavilion, known as the Chashitsu.
 It is often reached by walking through a garden that is meant to symbolize a mountain path.
 A meal that represents both land and sea, cha-kaiseki, is served before the tea ceremony, as one should not consume matcha on an empty stomach.
 With the serving of the powdered green tea, a selection of sweets, wagashi, is served to offset and counterbalance the bitterness and umami of the matcha (Saberi, H., 2010).

 There are two consistencies of matcha that can be made and both are used during Chanoyu.
 The first is koicha, which is a thick and paste-like matcha drink.
 The second and most common outside of the Japanese tea ceremony is usucha, which is a thin tea that is vigorously whisked to foam on top (Sanmi, S., 2005).
 Chanoyu begins with the making of koicha, the thicker green tea drink, which is made by kneading the powdered tea with hot water.
-It is very strong in taste, with a bitter flavour and is awakening to the senses.
+It is very strong in taste, with a bitter flavor and is awakening to the senses.
 The second tea usucha is made after everyone participating in the tea ceremony has drunk their koicha.
 Usucha is a foamy infusion of matcha and water, whisked together vigorously with a chasen.
-The whisking process along with the ceremonial grade of matcha produces a jade-like green colour, a light foam on top and a delicious tasting tea (Saberi, H., 2010).
+The whisking process along with the ceremonial grade of matcha produces a jade-like green color, a light foam on top and a delicious tasting tea (Saberi, H., 2010).

-The way of tea, Chado or Chanoyu have specific utensils for the practice of the tea ceremony.
+The way of tea, Chado or Chanoyu has specific utensils for the practice of the tea ceremony.
 These utensils are specific to the making of matcha and are rarely used outside the tea ceremony.
 Making matcha at home you can use these as well or replace them with other everyday items.